tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 	.. image:: /images/gettingstarted/CityBase2.png

 #.
-Select `Hub` or `Hub Base` according to your needs (in most cases `Hub Base` will be suitable for you if you don't need sample scripts (built-in player, ui, etc))
+Select `Hub` or `Hub Base` according to your needs (in most cases `Hub Base` will be suitable for you if you don't need sample scripts (built-in player, UI, camera, etc))

 #.
 Description:
-	* Hub : root prefab used in demo & demo mono scene & contains demo sample dependencies.
+	* **Hub** : root prefab used in demo & demo mono scene & contains demo sample dependencies.
-	* Hub Base : clean root prefab with just traffic & pedestrian simulation without any extra stuff.
+	* **Hub Base** : clean root prefab with just traffic & pedestrian simulation without any extra stuff.

 #.
 Press `Create` button.
 #.
 Continue with the `Hub Base`_ or `Hub`_ article, depending on your choice.